http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 5. Documentation (appropriate sources and formatting).
 How complete and correct is the documentation?

+LIBRARY RESEARCH PAPER (Worth up to 100 points of total course grade).
 This activity is a traditional research (term) paper.
-You are to select a topic of interest to you which is also related to a course topic, research it thoroughly, and generate a well-written and well-organized research paper.
+You are to select a topic of interest to you which is also related to the course topic, research it thoroughly, and generate a well-written and well-organized research paper.
 There are no length requirements, as the length will vary depending upon the nature and scope of the topic selected.
 But a paper in the range of 7-10 pages is average.
-This is to be a good research effort (at least 5 bibliographic sources that are not web sites).
+This is to be a good research effort (at least 5 bibliographic, scholarly sources).
 To aid you in this process, you may submit an outline and/or a first draft for comment and review.

 Evaluation Criteria:

 1. Content (information and comprehension).
 How clear and appropriate is the thesis or research question that holds the entire paper together?
 How focused, informative, and comprehensive is the paper developed?
 How well is the topic understood?
+Have all the relevant questions/issues been addressed?
+Have counter-arguments (if appropriate) been presented and dealt with?
+Are there insights and points which go beyond the obvious?

 2. Organization (clarity, transition, and flow).
 Is there a logical progression and development of ideas?
 How clearly are the ideas expressed?
 How effective is the transition between ideas?
 How effective is the introduction and conclusion?